Peidyen/azure-devtestlab/README.md

 More details can be found in our [documents section](@Todo)

 ---
-### PowerShell Cmdlets
+### PowerShell Module
+The PowerShell module for Azure DevTest Labs can be installed from the [PowerShell gallery](https://www.powershellgallery.com/packages/AzureRM.DevTestLab/).

-Contributions to PowerShell cmdlets should follow these high-level guidelines -
+Contributions to the PowerShell module should follow these high-level guidelines -
 - @Todo

 More details can be found in our [documents section](@Todo)